Patients must provide written informed consent before any study-related procedures are performed.

 Stroke or myocardial infarction in the 6-month period prior to Screening/Baseline.

-Uncontrolled blood pressure defined as a systolic value ≥ 160 mmHg or diastolic value ≥ 100 mmHg at Screening/Baseline.
+Uncontrolled blood pressure defined as a systolic value ≥ 160 mmHg or diastolic value ≥ 100 mmHg.
 (In case there is an elevated blood pressure measurement, it should be repeated after 20 minutes.
 If the repeat measurement is elevated, then the patient is not eligible to be enrolled into the study).

 History of malignancy of any organ system (other than localized basal cell carcinoma of the skin or in situ cervical cancer), treated or untreated, within the past 5 years, regardless of whether there is evidence of local recurrence or metastases.

-History of hypersensitivity to any component of the test article, control article, or clinically relevant sensitivity to fluorescein dye, as assessed by the investigator.
+History of hypersensitivity to the study drug or its excipients or to drugs of similar classes, or clinically relevant sensitivity to fluorescein dye, as assessed by the Investigator.

 Pregnant or nursing (lactating) women, where pregnancy is defined as the state of a female after conception and until the termination of gestation, confirmed by a positive human chorionic gonadotropin (hCG) pregnancy test.